Hakuun Yasutani: Supporter of Japanese Fascism and Militarism

 According to Ichikawa Hakugen, Yasutani was "a fanatical militarist and anti-communist".
 Brian Victoria, in his book Zen at War, places this remark in the larger context of the Meiji Restoration, which began in 1868.
-Japan then left its mediaeval feudal system, opening up to foreign influences and modern western technology and culture.
+Japan then left its medieval feudal system, opening up to foreign influences and modern western technology and culture.
 In the wake of this process a fierce nationalism developed.
 It marked the constitution of the Empire of Japan, rapid industrial growth, but also the onset of offensive militarism, and the persecution of Buddhism.
 In reaction to these developments, Japanese Buddhism developed Buddhist modernism, but also support for the autocratic regime, as a means to survive.
 Victoria also suggests that Yasutani was influenced by Nazi propaganda he heard from Karlfried Graf Dürckheim during the 1940s.

 Victoria has followed up his Zen at War with more research.
 He has directed attention to Yasutani's Zen Master Dogen and the Shushogi (Treatise on Practice and Enlightenment), published in 1943.
 This book is "a rallying cry for the unity of Asia under Japanese hegemony":

 Annihilating the treachery of the United States and Britain and establishing the Greater East Asia Co-prosperity Sphere is the only way to save the one billion people of Asia so that they can, with peace of mind, proceed on their respective paths.
 Furthermore, it is only natural that this will contribute to the construction of a new world order, exorcising evil spirits from the world and leading to the realization of eternal peace and happiness for all humanity.
 I believe this is truly the critically important mission to be accomplished by our great Japanese empire.

 In fact, it must be said that in accomplishing this very important national mission the most important and fundamental factor is the power of spiritual culture.